 Despite all the chatter about the latest and greatest lead generation services, Google search and SEO still lead the pack by a huge margin.

 “In 2015, SEO was #4 on LinkedIns list of top skills that got people hired”.

-Related to the current boom in businesses realising they need SEO support.
+This is related to the current boom in businesses realising they need SEO support.
 The recent 2016 results show SEO still in the top 10 coming in at 9.
 In a post covid world, businesses are realising they need to get their online presence sorted.

 7. A Growing Marketing Channel

 “Search Engines send an enormous portion of internet traffic (over 25%) and is growing faster than any other channel apart from direct visits”.

 As long as there’s search engines, they’ll be search engine optimisation.

 8. Dedicated SEO Teams